shankaranarayanan712/Survey_Application/README.md

 # Global Read.md

-This is a Global readme file containing information about  all three variations Survey services This file is useful to understand the variation among all implementations Alternatively you can go to each service to know the details too.
+This is a Global readme file containing information about  all three variations Survey services.
+This file is meant to provide an understanding of variations among all implementations.
+Alternatively you can go to each service to know  details respective to individual services too.

 # 1